 If you are just getting started and are working on a low budget there are resources you can use to get the wood for your routed wood sign.

-Free – Local businesses usually have shipping wood out back of there business.
-These come in the form of pallets or shipping type of wood.
-Check in on local businesses and ask if they are willing to give you the wood.
-Beware – Do not just assume the wood is free ask the business.
+Free – Local businesses usually have shipping wood outback of their business.
+These come in the form of pallets or shipping types of wood.
+Check-in on local businesses and ask if they are willing to give you the wood.
+Beware – Do not just assume the wood is free to ask the business.

-Additionally there places on Craigslist and Facebook Market who have wood they would like to get rid of.
+Additionally, there are places on Craigslist and Facebook Market that have wood they would like to get rid of.
 Check out these resources.
 Lastly, your family or friends may have or know someone who has extra wood they may want to get rid of.

 Low Cost – If you don’t have the tools or resources to cut and finish your wood you can buy your wood for your routed wood sign pre-finished.
 These are available at your local Michael’s or Hobby Lobby.
 The size may be limited but they already are cut and some have finished edges.